chrissarmstrong/seeking-manifold/content/Running Thoughts/Predators in the Brush - A Taxonomy.md

 Basically, to the extent that AI systems evolve because we've set up the conditions for it to happen, then that introduces a dynamic that we won't fully control and may not even understand.

-### Recursive improvement and superintelligence runaway?
+### Recursive self-improvement and superintelligence runaway?

 The timing and speed with which AI systems advance, as well as who is in charge of that advancement, are important factors in how things will play out.
 If systems become capable enough to iterate on their own design, then the situation could quickly get out of human control.